 Kelly Andrews-Duffy, MA

-Kelly received a MA in Mental Health Counseling from Boston College and holds a BS in Psychology from the University of Vermont.
-She has completed all prerequisites for licensure in counseling and anticipates issuance in February 2019.
+Kelly is a Licensed Mental Health Counselor (LMHC).
+She graduated with a Master's in Mental Health Counseling from Boston College and holds a Bachelor's in Psychology from the University of Vermont.
 Kelly is passionate about supporting her clients to remove obstacles and create a well-balanced life.
 Her background is in community mental health helping clients navigate issues related to trauma, depression, anxiety, LGBT, and substance abuse/dependence.
 She is trained in a range of modalities including psychodynamic psychotherapy, cognitive-behavioral therapy, and motivational interviewing.
 Kelly’s counseling orientation is also informed by her 15+ year yoga practice.
 In 2018, she completed a 100-hr certificate program in Yoga for Health and Healing that allows her to incorporate yoga and mindfulness into traditional psychotherapy, as she believes in treating the whole person and attending to both the mind and body.
 Kelly believes in meeting her clients where they are and collaborating to find effective solutions to identified problems.

-Who do I work with: Adolescence, adults for individual therapy.
+Who do I work with: Adults and adolescents for individual therapy.

 Phone number: 978-219-9380